Jiwonne/SecurityWar/README.md

 It was created by 2 purposes.

-1. I'm an avid fan of Java.
-I learn OOP concepts, Interface, etc during my programming journey at a college.
-I wanted to apply these concepts.
-2. Its purpose is to study CCNA and network programming happily.

 I will let you know the game's rule specifically.

 WARNING > THIS GAME WILL MAKE YOU REALIZE THE IMPORTANCE OF SECURITY.